Empress Eugénie (diamond): History

 The finished diamond was first recorded when it was in the possession of the Empress Catherine II the Great of Russia.
 She wore it quite often at court as the centerpiece of a hair ornament.
 She later gave it to her lover Grigory Alexandrovich Potemkin, who had successfully captured and annexed Crimea from the Ottoman Empire.
 For a while, the stone was known as the Potemkin Diamond.
 As a minister of the Empress, Potemkin acquired a large collection of jewellery, which on his death in 1791 was inherited by his niece, Countess Alexandra Branicka.
 After she died, it was passed on to Potemkin's grand niece, who would become Princess Ekaterina Pavlovna Bagration.

-The diamond was eventually bought from Princess Bagration by the French Emperor Napoléon III as a bridal gift for his Empress Eugénie de Montijo, after whom the stone was then renamed.
+The diamond was eventually bought from Princess Bagration by the French Emperor Napoleon III as a bridal gift for his Empress Eugénie de Montijo, after whom the stone was then renamed.
 She wore it as the centerpiece of a diamond necklace.